zhou-wb/zhou-wb.github.io/_news/announcement_7.md

 related_posts: false
 ---

- Dr.Peng is serving as the Conference Papers Chair and the Journal Papers Technical Program Committee for [IEEE ISMAR 2023](https://ismar23.org/).
+ Dr. Peng is serving as the Conference Papers Chair and the Journal Papers Technical Program Committee for [IEEE ISMAR 2023](https://ismar23.org/).
 Welcome to share your excellent work at this amazing event.